 Lots of recipes now call for this popular plant-based milk.
 It can be a bit confusing knowing what type of coconut milk to use, so I've outlined the four types you'll probably find in your local supermarket.

-Know your Coconut Milks!
+Know your Coconut Milk!
 A guide to which type to use.

 - Full Fat Coconut Milk.
 This is the one you find in a can.
 It's designed for cooking, not for drinking.
 You'll want to choose one that has no emulsifiers added to it so the cream will rise to the top inside the can.
 When you open the can, you can use the hardened cream in place of whipping cream or heavy cream in sauces and desserts.
 If you're not planning to use the cream separately, give the can a good shake before you open it.
 Canned coconut milk is the one you'll use to make this Never Fail Thai Coconut Rice.

 - Lite Coconut Milk.
 Also sold in a can, lite coconut milk is diluted full-fat coconut milk and sometimes has up to 60% less fat.
-You can use it in soups or smoothies or in baked goods.
+You can use it in soups, smoothies, or baked goods.
 It will not whip.

 - Refrigerated Coconut Milk.
-This type comes in a carton or a tetrapak and is sometimes called Coconut Beverage.
+This type comes in a carton or a tetra pack and is sometimes called Coconut Beverage.
 It may or may not be lightly sweetened and it may contain emulsifiers or thickening agents.
-It’s great for smoothies or as a replacement for dairy milk or other plant-based milks.
+It's great for smoothies or as a replacement for dairy milk or other plant-based milk.

-- Cream of Coconut.
+- Cream of Coconut or Coconut Cream.
 Usually available in cans, this is a thick, very sweet coconut cream used in desserts or cocktails.
-(Pina Colada, I’m looking at you!)
-Don’t confuse it with the full-fat coconut milk.
+(Pina Colada, I'm looking at you!)
+Don't confuse it with the full-fat coconut milk.
 The two are not interchangeable.
 Use this type to make Vegan Chocolate Peanut Butter Pie.

 Here are a few of my favourite recipes using coconut milk.

 This recipe for Thai Coconut Rice is an easy make-ahead dish.
-Cooked in coconut milk, it has a subtle coconut flavor that goes well with Asian or Thai food.
+Cooked in coconut milk, it has a subtle coconut flavour that goes well with Asian or Thai food.

 Start your day off right with this clean-eating Tropical Turmeric smoothie made from bananas and mango and flavoured with turmeric, ginger, cinnamon and cardamom.